A Guide To The 4 Best Cosmetic Laser Treatments For Men

 "Generally speaking, laser treatments are tailored to an individual’s skin type and particular concern, not the gender," Dr. Weiss explains.
 "However, in instances like hair removal, men may have thicker, coarser hair that requires slightly different treatment parameters and, possibly, a greater number of treatments."

 Just as male and female hair follicles are different, so too are the areas of the body they most often treat.
-Dr. Shelton says back and chest hair removal is "common," and he occasionally sees men who wish to treat pseudofolliculitis barbae (i.e. the razor bumps on the back of the neck) that he says is "exacerbated by wearing collared shirts."
+Dr. Shelton says that back and chest hair removal is "common," and he occasionally sees men who wish to treat pseudofolliculitis barbae (i.e. the razor bumps on the back of the neck) that he says is "exacerbated by wearing collared shirts."

 When it comes to removing facial hair, it is important that the practitioner is well-versed in the potential side effects of the lasers.
 "Laser hair removal is often adjusted for the thicker whiskers on men than the unwanted hair on women," Dr. Shelton explains.
 "Certain devices are not used on the bearded skin, if there is a concern of possible long-term hair loss.
 Intense pulsed light (IPL) and broadband light (BBL) are avoided on men’s bearded areas."